Building An Offroad Trailer From Non-Offroad Plans

 3. Tire Pressure:

-For example, let’s say the tire says it has 2094 lbs capacity (load range 106), and you need 1250 lbs (half of the 2500 lb axle).
-So, take the normal pressure for the tire, example 40 psi, (not max pressure), divide that by the capacity (2094) and multiply by actual capacity (1250).
+For example, if the tire has 2094 lbs capacity (load range 106), but you need 1250 lbs (half of the 2500 lb axle).
+We take the normal pressure for the tire, for example 40 psi, (not the max pressure), divide that by the tire capacity (2094) and multiply by actual capacity (1250).
 This example comes out at 24 psi.
-That will keep the tire on the rim, and soften some of the bumps.
-It’s actually not linear like this example implies, but because of sidewall stiffness in the ranges we are talking about here, it works well enough.
-You can experiment with lower pressures, but be careful.
+That will keep the tire on the rim, while it softens some of the bumps.

 4. Lift Spacers: